Ocean Avenue (album): Composition and lyrics

-The sound of Ocean Avenue has been described musically as pop-punk and punk rock, and has drawn comparisons to Blink-182 and Simple Plan.
-The album's title refers to a street in the band's hometown of Jacksonville, Florida, where they had they spent some of their childhood.
-Key typically comes up with a melody line and a chord progression, which he then shows to the rest of the band, who build upon it from this bare form.
-Key and drummer Longineu W. Parsons III wrote together and would often jam material.
+The sound of Ocean Avenue has been categorized musically as pop-punk and punk rock and has drawn comparisons to Blink-182 and Simple Plan.
+Additionally, Alternative Press categorized musically as umbrella term scene music.
 The band experimented with country and folk-stylized rock in songs like "Empty Apartment", "View from Heaven", and "One Year, Six Months".
 When asked about a metal influence throughout the album, Key attributed this to Parsons, who was a metalhead.

-Mosely played bass on every track, except for "Only One", which was done by Key.
-Mosely also played piano on "Empty Apartment" and "Only One", and added vocals.
-Christine Choi and Rodney Wirtz played cello and viola, respectively, on "Way Away", "Breathing", "Empty Apartment", "Only One", and "Believe"; Mackin and Avron wrote the string arrangement.
+The album's title refers to a street in the band's hometown of Jacksonville, Florida, where they had they spent some of their childhood.
 The opening track "Way Away" is about a person leaving their home and finding their own way in life.
 Key said he had had re-written the verse music, melody and lyrics 30 minutes prior to a show.
 "Breathing" was a reaction to the end of Key's first post-high school relationship.
 He had written the guitar riff to it in a dressing room at the Glass House venue in Pomona, California while on a tour.
 "Ocean Avenue" is anchored around a distorted staccato punk rock guitar riff; in the song's lyrics, Key uses the person he is singing to as a metaphor for Jacksonville.
 The song was inspired by Ocean Boulevard, a road in Jacksonville.
 Key said the sign on that road lacked the word boulevard, only being named as such on a map.
 As he was trying to find a rhyme for the lyrics, he used the word avenue instead.
 It was nearly left off the album as Key was unable to come up with a chorus that he was satisfied with, until settling on the lyric "Finding out things would get better".
 Discussing "Empty Apartment", he mentioned the various line-up changes the band had gone through, and "sometimes you're faced with a decision of: Do you quit?
 Do we break up and just call it?
 Or do we move on without this person?"
 In "Life of a Salesman", Key talks about how he will act as a father by following his own father's example.
 He said his relationship with his father was strained during the making of the album, and used the song as a way to remind him of his importance.